Healthy Barbecues

 - Offer reduced salt varieties of sauces (tomato, BBQ, sweet chilli) and let people add the sauce themselves.

-- Promote your healthier options on menus, display boards and labels.
+- Promote healthier options on menus, display boards and labels.

-- Offer fruit or salad on the side with burgers and sausages.
+- Offer fruit or salad as a side dish.

 - Make wholemeal or wholegrain bread the default option and offer unbuttered.